About "chmod"

 Where the %a option specifies output in numeric form.

-Most directories are set to 755 to allow reading, writing and execution to the owner, but deny writing to everyone else, and files are normally 644 to allow reading and writing for the owner but just reading for everyone else; refer to the last note on the lack of x permissions with non executable files: it is the same thing here.
+to allow reading and writing for the owner but just reading for everyone else; refer to the last note on the lack of x

 To see this in action with examples consider the previous example that has been used but with this numerical method applied instead: